bkbilly/Routario/docs/installation.md

 ## Firewall & Port Forwarding

 Each GPS protocol listens on its own dedicated TCP (and sometimes UDP) port.
-You must open these in your firewall and forward them from your router if running behind NAT.
+Open these in your firewall and forward them from your router if running behind NAT.

 Refer to the [Protocol Reference](devices.md#protocol-reference) table for the complete port list.

 !!! tip
-    The REST API and web interface are served on port **8000** only.
-GPS devices communicate directly with the protocol ports — they never go through port 8000.
+    The web interface and REST API are served on port **8000** only.
+GPS devices communicate directly with the protocol ports and never go through port 8000.

 ---